Julia Ogden

 Recommended with Reservations

-AvoDerm dry cat food receives the Cat Food Advisor rating, 3 stars.
+AvoDerm dry product range is made of five recipes which all receive the Cat Food Advisor rating, 3 stars.

 The food is made with good-quality ingredients and contains omega-rich avocados.
 There are multiple types of meat across the product line listed as the first ingredient, however, overall meat content is relatively low.